signatur3-git/prompt-gen-web/README.md

 ## Deployment

+This app supports multiple deployment targets:

+- **GitHub Pages** (default): Free hosting with automatic deployment on release tags
+- **Railway**: Fast deployment with custom domains and environment management

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for hosting options and deployment instructions.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) and [RAILWAY_DEPLOYMENT_GUIDE.md](./RAILWAY_DEPLOYMENT_GUIDE.md) for detailed instructions.

-The default configuration deploys to GitHub Pages.
-You may need to update the `base` path in `vite.config.ts` based on your repository name.
+The `vite.config.ts` automatically detects the deployment target and configures the base path accordingly.

 ## Documentation